vestrel00/contacts-android/README.md

 processing as soon as possible.
 The function is called numerous times during query processing to check if processing should stop or continue.
 This gives you the option to cancel the query.

 This is useful when used in multi-threaded environments.
-One scenario where this would be commonly used is when performing queries as the user types a search text.
+One scenario where this would be frequently used is when performing queries as the user types a search text.
 You are able to cancel the current query when the user enters new text.